giovanniboscu/continuous-section-field/docs/model/csf_local_shear_potential_formulation.md

 \frac{dM_y}{dz}=T_x.
 ```

-The equilibrium of a differential portion of the beam then provides the tangential force required to balance the change of the normal-stress resultant.
-To obtain a local shear stress from that resultant, the classical construction introduces an additional sectional assumption, namely that the shear stress is constant along the considered chord.
-The resulting reduction makes it possible to describe the shear problem through a one-dimensional sectional construction.
+The equilibrium of a differential portion of the beam then provides the
+tangential force required to balance the change of the normal-stress
+resultant.
+To obtain a local shear stress from that resultant, the classical
+construction introduces an additional sectional assumption, namely that the
+shear stress is constant along the considered chord.
+The resulting reduction
+makes it possible to describe the shear problem through a one-dimensional
+sectional construction — a simplification well suited to a prismatic member,
+where the cutting chord does not change from one section to the next.

-The Continuous Section Field changes what information is available before such a reduction is introduced.
-The section is represented as a continuous longitudinal object,
+The Continuous Section Field changes what information is available before
+such a reduction is introduced.
+The section is represented as a continuous
+longitudinal object,

 ```math
 z \longmapsto \mathcal{S}(z),
 ```

-so that the complete Navier normal-stress field can be evaluated at neighbouring longitudinal stations on the actual evolving section.
-Its Eulerian longitudinal derivative at fixed global coordinates $(x,y)$,
+so that the complete Navier normal-stress field can be evaluated at
+neighbouring longitudinal stations on the actual evolving section.
+Its
+Eulerian longitudinal derivative at fixed global coordinates $(x,y)$,

 ```math
 \left.